 Finding the best royalty free music websites isn't easy with dozens of services competing out there.
 We scoured them all to find the best and determined Soundstripe as the overall winner (AudioBlocks is the runner-up).
-It offers the best stock audio selection for the annual price.
-To learn more about SoundStripe and its top competitors, continue through the remainder of this article.
+It offers the best stock audio selection for the annual subscription cost.
+To learn more about SoundStripe and its top royalty free competitors, continue reading through the remainder of this article.

 Video is becoming a common way to consume content via social media like YouTube or Facebook.
 This offers new opportunities for filmmakers or brands to get a message across to a wide audience using video content.
 Finding the right musical score or song to go along with your video is an important task.

 Social media platforms like YouTube or Facebook can face a lawsuit if a user uploads content under copyright.
 The major social networks have algorithms to remove videos that violate their policies.
 In YouTube's case, they might not remove the video.
 Instead, they may keep it on their platform yet offer the advertising revenue to the song author.

 Being a filmmaker is not easy.
 Quality video content takes several hours to produce and edit.
 No one wants to work hard to have their video removed or filled with annoying ads that don't benefit you.
 This is where we can help!